AChar95/AutomationShell/README.md

 # AutomationShell

 ## 1.Important
 This contains in total 10 scripts which will help automate the creation of a virtual machine(vm) on Microsoft Azure, each script can be executed individually though it is not recommend due to do so unless you understand how to set up a virtual network on the cloud due to ordering of the files.
-These scripts are only for Linux machine, it has been tested on Ubuntu 18.04 LTS
+These scripts hava been tested on Ubuntu 18.04 LTS

 ### 2.How to:
 How to run the script, initially clone this repository to your local directory.
 If you have not downloaded the Microsoft Azure CLI you will need to run the following command: